Nyngan - Warren

 The latest Census data sees Nyngan - Warren placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Nyngan-Warren has a cultural diversity below average, with 87.3% citizens, 93.5% born in Australia, and 96.2% speaking English only at home.
-Christianity is the main religion, at 73.8%, compared to 67.2% regionally.
-The top ancestry groups are Australian (34.3%), English (28.7%), and Australian Aboriginal (12.5%), lower than the regional average of 18.4%.
+Nyngan-Warren has a cultural diversity level below average, with 87.3% citizens, 93.5% born in Australia, and 96.2% speaking English only at home.
+Christianity is the predominant religion in Nyngan-Warren, comprising 73.8%, compared to 67.2% across Rest of NSW.
+The top three ancestry groups are Australian (34.3%), English (28.7%), and Australian Aboriginal (12.5%), which is lower than the regional average of 18.4%.

 Frequently Asked Questions - Diversity